🚨 Donate here to help fund DACA renewals to protect Dreamers from deportation.

 the next generation.

-✦ C.A.N. is a creative digital platform founded by undocumented, Indigenous, and queer women to address urgent, intersectional issues impacting our communities.
+C.A.N. is a creative digital platform founded by immigrant, Indigenous, and queer women, focused on addressing urgent, intersectional issues in our communities.
+Through media, we challenge harmful narratives and amplify the voices of those invisibilized and criminalized.

 ✦ OUR MISSION